The Best Chocolate Chip Cookie in Every State

 OREGON: Courier Coffee Roasters in Portland

-This snug downtown café may not have much to offer in the way of seating, but that doesn't seem to both the Yelpers who indulged in their delectable chocolate chip cookies.
-Reviewers say they not only taste homemade, but they're comforting to the hilt, especially when you snag one warm out of the oven.
+Reviewers say they taste homemade and are comforting to the hilt, especially when you snag one warm out of the oven.
 But beware: If you arrive close to closing, they may very well be sold out.
 And if you are lucky enough to grab one, consider pairing it with one of the roastery's handcrafted mochas, lattes, or cappuccinos with stunning Instagram-worthy foam art.

 PENNSYLVANIA: Nancy B's Bakery in West Homestead